ibm-cloud-docs/vmwaresolutions/shared/shared_vcd-ops-guide.md

 5. Complete the following configuration in the **Add NAT Rule** window:
    1. Enter a name for the NAT rule.
    2. Select `SNAT` in the **Interface Type** field.
-   3. In the **External IP** field, click the information icon to view the available IP addresses and enter the service IP address that you want to use.
+   3. In the **External IP** field, click the information icon to view the available IP addresses and enter the external IP address that you want to use.
    4. In the **Internal IP** field, enter the internal IP address, including the CIDR to be translated.
 Typically, a subnet from the `RFC1918` private range is best, but not required.
 For example, `192.168.10.0/24`.
 6. Verify the **Advanced Settings** fields and click **Save**.